Epimedium 'Court Jester'

 The new spring leaves have a handsome red to bronze blush, then mature to mid green in summer.
 An enduring choice for dry shade, it copes well without too much coddling.

-Fertilise and mulch Epimediums in winter, they love the soil to be rich in composting leaves so don't hold back with dumping them on when they fall in autumn.
-They spread by underground rhizomes, at a moderate rate, it is no brute.
-Divide your Epimedium clumps every 3-5 years and don’t forget to protect new foliage from the threat of slugs and snails.
+Fertilise and mulch Epimediums in winter, they love the soil to be rich in composting leaves, so don't hold back when they fall in autumn.
+Divide every 3-5 years to increase clumps.
+It is a good idea to protect new foliage from slugs and snails, that is pretty much it.

-Epimediums are also known as Bishop’s Hats and Horny Goat Weed.
+Epimediums are also known as Barrenwort, Bishop’s Hats and Horny Goat Weed.
+Also known as Epimedium ‘Jester’s Hat’.

 Supplied as: Pots